What is drill music? Chicago’s issues with poverty, gangs, and violence created a unique rap music sub-genre called “Drill.”

 Chicago drill rap music is Grim, Violent, and similar to Atlanta’s genre of “Trap Music.” however, Trap Rappers typically write music related to selling drugs.

 Drill Music is much more violent – usually calling out rival gangs in every song.

 Chicago got the name “Chiraq Drillinois” for two reasons.
 First, “Chiraq” comes from the fact that more murders occurred at times in Chicago than casualties from the War in Iraq.

 The second part, “Drillinois” comes from the fact that Chicago is located in the State of Illinois.
 It is also where Drill emerged, thus the name “Drillinois.”

-Gangs, gun violence, and poverty have created extremely gifted Chicago artist’s that need a platform to showcase their talents – whom often produce lyrics that illustrate growing up in an environment that is sadly, all too real.
+Furthermore, gangs, gun violence, and poverty have created extremely gifted entertainers and need a platform to showcase their talents – whom often produce lyrics that illustrate growing up in an environment that is sadly, all too real.

 Additionally, Drill music originated from South Side, Chicago, in a Woodlawn neighbor called “Dro City” along with lower West Side and Lower East sides of the city.